Andrzej Fonfara: Fonfara vs. Sillakh

 On April 23, 2018, it was reported that Fonfara would return to fight in Poland for the first time since his first professional fight in 2006 at the Hala Torwar in Warsaw on June 16 against former light heavyweight world title challenger Ismail Sillakh (25-5, 19 KOs) at the cruiserweight limit.
 Going into the fight, Sillakh was 1-3 in his previous four fights.
 Fonfara defeated Sillakh via sixth-round technical knockout in a scheduled 10 round fight.
 The ending came when Fonfara unloaded with a flurry of shots that led referee Leszek Jankowiak to stop the fight.
 The official time was 2 minutes, 14 seconds.
 Sillakh was also dropped in round 2, however managed to beat the count.
 At the time of the stoppage, Fonfara was up on the scorecards 49-45, 49-45 and 47-47.

 Retirement

 On January 24, 2019, PBC announced Fonfara would fight Edwin Rodríguez (30-2, 20 KOs) on the Shawn Porter vs. Yordenis Ugas undercard on March 9 at the Dignity Health Sports Park in Carson, California.
 The card was to be televised on FOX and FOX Deportes.

 On February 13, 2019, Fonfara announced his retirement from boxing at the age of 31.
 In a statement to fans, he wrote:

-Fonfara ended his 13 year professional career with 30 wins, 18 coming inside the distance and 5 losses.
+Fonfara ended his 13-year professional career with 30 wins, 18 coming inside the distance, and 5 losses.

+Mixed martial arts

+On August 5, 2023, Fonfara fought in his Mixed martial arts debut at Clout MMA 1 defeating Marcin Najman by TKO in 15 seconds of the first round.